-- 74. (1) The conditions on which a registered bookmaker may engage in telephone betting under a telephone betting endorsement are as determined by the Director and specified in the endorsement. - (2) Without limiting the Director's discretion, a telephone betting endorsement may include any one or more of the following conditions: - (a) that the registered bookmaker's telephone unit must be of a type approved by the Director and adapted and tested as required by the Director to ensure that outgoing calls cannot be made on the telephone unit; - (b) that the registered bookmaker must, on demand, allow a person authorised for the purpose by the Director to inspect and test a telephone unit being used by the bookmaker on a racecourse; - (c) that the registered bookmaker must pay such annual fee in respect of the reasonable costs incurred by the Director in administering and auditing the bookmaker's telephone betting endorsement as is specified in the endorsement.
+75. (1) The conditions on which a registered bookmaker may engage in telephone betting under a telephone betting endorsement are as determined by the Director and specified in the endorsement.

+- (a) that the registered bookmaker's telephone unit must be of a type approved by the Director and adapted and tested as required by the Director to ensure that outgoing calls cannot be made on the telephone unit; - (b) that the registered bookmaker must, on demand, allow a person authorised for the purpose by the Director to inspect and test a telephone unit being used by the bookmaker on a racecourse; - (c) that the registered bookmaker must pay such annual fee in respect of the reasonable costs incurred by the Director in administering and auditing the bookmaker's telephone betting endorsement as is specified in the endorsement.